qasidd/tdl/README.md

 ## Running the tests

+Three types of tests were deployed in regards to the validation of this program - unit, integration and user acceptance.

-Testing of this program was done using unit.
-Unit testing is a software testing method that isolates individual units of the software, and validates whether each of them performs as designed.
+Unit testing isolates individual units of the software and validates whether each of them performs as designed.
 These units are considered to be the smallest testable parts of an application.
-JUnit and Mockito were used to write the tests.
+JUnit and Mockito were used to write these tests.
+Classes which contains unit tests have the same name as the class they are testing, followed by `UnitTest`.

+Integration testing validates the functionality, performance and reliability of a section of units which interact with each other.
+It looks to expose defects in those interactions and verify that these software modules work in harmony with each other.
+The integration tests that come with this repository take a 'top down' approach; the classes which contain these tests have the name of the 'top' class, followed by `IntegrationTest`.

+User acceptance testing validates the program against previously agreed requirements, as well as sees if it can be used by end-users.
+They are often designed as to mimic real-world use of the application.
+These tests can be found in the `UserAcceptanceTest` class.

 To deploy tests using Maven, simply run `mvn clean test` in the root directory of your local repository.